%%{init: {"flowchart": {"htmlLabels": false}} }%%

 The previous chapter extracted a portrait, from a document’s printed photo or, better, from its NFC chip.
 This chapter answers the second half of identity verification: is the person presenting the document its genuine, living owner?
 That decomposes into two distinct technical problems.
 Face verification asks whether a live selfie matches the reference portrait (a 1:1 comparison).
 Liveness detection, or presentation-attack detection (PAD), asks whether the selfie comes from a real, present human rather than a photo, a video replay, a mask, or an injected deepfake.
 A system that solves the first but not the second is trivially defeated by holding up a printout of the victim’s face, so in practice the two must always travel together.

-We develop the embedding paradigm and the margin losses that define modern face recognition, the independent NIST benchmarks and their sobering demographic findings, the PAD threat taxonomy and methods, the rising deepfake and injection threats of 2024 to 2025, the certification standards, and the privacy and legal constraints that govern any deployment.
+We develop the embedding paradigm and the margin losses that define modern face recognition, the precise error metrics and their geometry, the independent NIST benchmarks and their sobering demographic findings, the PAD threat taxonomy and methods, the rising deepfake and injection threats of 2024 to 2025, the certification standards, and the privacy and legal constraints that govern any deployment.

 Three operational modes must be distinguished, because their error behaviour differs sharply: